carloscarcamo/aws-lambda-unzip-py/README.md

 # aws-lambda-unzip-py
 Python AWS Lambda function to extract zip files uploaded to S3.

-Files are extracted where the zip file was uploaded.
 The zip file will be deleted at the end of the operation.

-## permissions
+## Permissions
 To remove the uploaded zip file, the role configured in your Lambda function should have a policy similar to this:

 ```